ahab-dbworks/RentalWorksWeb/README.md

 The RentalWorksWeb repository consists of the following projects:

-1. Fw.Json
+1. Fw.Json - The shared framework (The framework has it' own repository so changes need to be made there and then synced to this project with a script)
-2. RentalWorksAPI
+2. RentalWorksAPI - REST API for RentalWorks
-3. RentalWorksQuikScan
+3. RentalWorksQuikScan - iOS/Android web app
-4. RentalWorksTest
+4. RentalWorksTest - Integration Tests
-5. RentalWorksWeb
+5. RentalWorksWeb - Responsive Web App

 ## Getting started